Flexera logo

 • MCP connectors

-Artifacts let analysts build and publish fully interactive dashboards that colleagues can explore through natural conversation, grounded in live Snowflake data rather than static PDF exports.
+Artifacts allows analysts to build and publish fully interactive dashboards that colleagues can explore through natural conversation, grounded in live Snowflake data rather than static PDF exports.

 Powering all of this is Cortex Sense, the new runtime context layer underneath CoWork.
 Cortex Sense automatically builds signals from data and activity already in Snowflake and enriches context for CoWork in real time based on user role and behavior patterns, delivering what Snowflake says is up to 3x to 4x better response accuracy compared to running without it.